 One of the more exciting ways that I have been exposed to for getting stage time and actually get paid for that stage time was developed by one of my students working with a team of other new clean comedians.

-It’s not my place or desire to tell any comedian what type of act they should or should not develop.
-That decision lies strictly in the hands of the comedian.
+It is not my place or desire to tell any comedian what type of act they should or should not develop.
+That decision lies strictly in the hands of the performer themselves.

 But what I do know beyond a shadow of a doubt is this: